lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/install_jupyter.md

 ## Set environmental variables

-In shell activate previously created python environment (you can deactivate it also manually) and install Jupyter packages for this python environment:
+In the shell, activate previously created python environment (you can deactivate it also manually) and install Jupyter packages for this python environment:

 ```Bash